Wage and Income Transcript Checklist: A Practical Guide for Taxpayers

 Step 9: Investigate Unrecognized Income Entries

-If the transcript shows income that you legitimately don’t recognize and the payer cannot verify, request that the IRS investigate that entry.
-Document your dispute immediately, as this may indicate errors or fraudulent reporting associated with your Social Security number or Taxpayer
+If the transcript reflects income that you genuinely do not recognize and the payer is unable to verify, please ask the IRS to investigate that entry in the tax account transcript.
+Document your dispute immediately, as this may indicate errors or fraudulent reporting associated with your Social Security number or Taxpayer Identification Number.

 Step 10: Submit Organized Documentation to the IRS